Walter Bernstein, scriptwriter who skewered McCarthy-era blacklist in ‘The Front,’ dies at 101

 Mr. Bernstein’s later credits included “Paris Blues” (1961), starring Paul Newman and Sidney Poitier as American jazzmen in France; “Yanks” (1979) with Richard Gere as an American soldier in wartime England; and “The House on Carroll Street” (1988), a blacklist and Nazi drama with Kelly McGillis and Jeff Daniels.
 He also wrote and directed “Little Miss Marker” (1980), a flop remake of a Shirley Temple film.

 Mr. Bernstein kept pitching ideas to cable networks through recent years, most in keeping with the social-justice concerns that defined his life.
-His teleplay for HBO’s “Miss Evers’ Boys” (1997), about the U.S. government’s use of unsuspecting black men to test the effects of syphilis, earned an Emmy nomination.
+His teleplay for HBO’s “Miss Evers’ Boys” (1997), about the U.S. government’s use of unsuspecting Black men to test the effects of syphilis, earned an Emmy nomination.
 He also reworked “Fail-Safe” into a live CBS-TV adaptation for producer George Clooney in 2000.

 His marriages to Marva Spelman, Barbara Lane and Judith Braun ended in divorce.
 In 1988, he married Loomis.
 In addition to his wife, survivors include two children from his first marriage, Joan Bernstein and Peter Spelman; three children from his third marriage, Nicholas Bernstein, TV director Andrew Bernstein and Pulitzer Prize-winning journalist Jake Bernstein; a stepdaughter, Diana Loomis; a sister; five grandchildren; and two great-grandchildren.